preetiagarwal26/archAngels/architecture/components/user-profile-and-iam-component.md

 Wellness providers and dieticians can view basic information of the user they are engaged with.
 They may be allowed to view additional information like medical reports if a user grants them access.

 <h2>Solution</h2>
+Customers have basic information like name, gender, email, date of birth, etc.
+Customers have additional information like address, credit card details, medical reports, etc.
+Wellness providers and dieticians have basic information.<br />

 We propose building services that use API to add users, upload reports, retrieve current access controls, etc. We will create a service that interacts with existing DynamoDB that stores user profile information.
 We will leverage AWS's Cognito for identity and access management.
 Access Management basically helps us allow/disallow access to engaged user's information.